Fast and Robust Stationary Crowd Counting with Commodity WiFi: Experiment Setup

 \subsection{Experiment Settings}

 We conducted our experiments in two distinct indoor environments: a conference room and an office space, as shown in Fig.~\ref{fig:1}.
 We chose indoor spaces, as they present considerably more challenges due to the higher level of multipath, as compared to outdoor spaces.
 Moreover, the two indoor spaces are further chosen to represent different degrees of multipath.
-The conference room is moderately furnished and exhibits a smaller level of multipath propagation, thus offering a relatively clean RF environment.
-In contrast, the office is densely populated with metallic furniture, shelves, and electronics, resulting in a highly cluttered environment with significant multipath effects.
+The conference room \rebuttal{($8$ m x $10.5$ m)} is moderately furnished and exhibits a smaller level of multipath propagation, thus offering a relatively clean RF environment.
+In contrast, the office \rebuttal{($3$ m x $4$ m)} is densely populated with metallic furniture, shelves, and electronics, resulting in a highly cluttered environment with significant multipath effects.
 This diversity allows us to evaluate the robustness of our approach in both relatively challenging and considerably challenging RF conditions.

 In each environment, we conducted a series of experiments with varying crowd sizes and seating arrangements.
-Specifically, a subset of 13 participants is recruited and asked to be seated for reading.
-The configuration of the seating, including the number of rows of chairs, spacing between individuals, and alignment with respect to the TX-RX link, is varied across trials to ensure generalization across spatial layouts.
-Each experiment lasted around 3 minutes.
-We note that the small variation around experiment times is due to experimental conditions, external interventions, and participant preparations.
+Specifically, a subset of 13 participants, \rebuttal{including 11 males and 2 females}, is recruited and asked to be seated for reading.
+The configuration of the seating, including the number of rows of chairs, spacing between individuals, and alignment with respect to the TX-RX link, is varied across trials to ensure generalization across spatial layouts. \rebuttal{The participant distance from the TX-RX link varied between 1.5 m and 4.5 m, and the minimum seat spacing between participants ranged from 0.5 m to 1 m across all experiments.} Each experiment lasted around 3 minutes.
+We note that the small variation around experiment times is due to experimental conditions, external interventions, and participant preparations. \rebuttal{The experiments were held across multiple days.}